 Here is a great piece of close-up magic, in gleaming brass -- but to be clear, it is silver in color.
 The JE ring is very versatile, and can be used for a ring on wand routine, or ring off rope.
 (It is such a useful prop, that Lewis Ganson devotes an entire chapter to JE Ring routines in his book, The Art of Close-up Magic.)

-With this nicely made JE ring, you get a detailed instruction booklet on the prop teaches penetrations of the ring off of pencils, ribbons, rope and wand.
+With this nicely made JE ring, you get the reprint of Mohammed Bay's classic text on the prop teaches penetrations of the ring off of pencils, ribbons, rope and wand.

 But my favorite effect is where you put the ring on a SPECTATOR's upstretched thumb, resting it at the base by their fist.
 A hanky is tossed over the thumb, and you go beneath the hanky and lift off the ring, bringing it out for the spectator to see.
 (Note: the spectator feels the ring coming off their thumb because you really remove it up and off.)
 The killer finish comes when you vanish the ring, and lift the hanky to show the ring is back on their thumb!
 They can examine it of course, and they will!